-Because anything with the aroma of saffron and rosewater will make you fall in love with life.
+Anything with the aroma of saffron and rose water will make you fall in love with life.

 Every time I feel homesick, which is quite often because to me family is so important, I brew some Persian tea (there will be a step by step tutorial in my upcoming cookbook!) with some rose petals and it takes me back all the way back to Tehran, Iran.

-So, there we go, make this Persian love bundt cake and you will understand what I mean, love at first bite!
+So, there we go, make this Persian love bundt cake and you will understand what I mean by love at first bite!